YOU1306/YOU1306/README.md

-- 👋 Hi, I’m Rajat
-- 👀 I’m interested in HFT engineering
-- 🌱 I’m currently learning programming languages, Database , DevOops
-- 💞️ I’m looking to collaborate on HFT companies
-- 📫 How to reach me - can mail me on rajatp1316@gmail.com
+👋 Hi, I’m Rajat, a final-year Computer Science student 👀 I’m deeply interested in High-Frequency Trading (HFT) engineering and low-latency systems 🌱 Currently strengthening my skills in advanced programming, databases, and DevOps fundamentals 💞️ Open to collaborating with HFT firms, quantitative teams, and system-level engineering projects 📫 Reach me at rajatp1316@gmail.com

 <!---
 YOU1306/YOU1306 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.